 - Continue to monitor information from the UO, OHA and CDC websites for updated information about prevention and precautions

-My research recovery plan includes travel.
-When should I submit my Research Recovery plan and Travel Exception Request?
+UPDATED My research recovery plan includes travel.
+When should I submit my Research Registration Form and Travel Exception Request?

 To allow adequate time for review, please submit your research recovery plan at least 1 week prior to your travel date.
-If planned travel and research activities are not permitted under the current UO stage, please wait to submit a research recovery plan until 4-6 weeks of your intended date of travel, as allowances and guidance rapidly change.
+If planned travel and research activities are not permitted under the current UO stage, please wait to submit a research registration form until 4-6 weeks of your intended date of travel, as allowances and guidance rapidly change.

 I am a PI with multiple projects.
 Do I submit a plan for each project or a plan for my entire group?

-Faculty PIs are only permitted to submit one recovery plan for their entire research group.
+Faculty PIs are only permitted to submit one research registration form for their entire research group.

 How many people from my group can conduct research each day?

-During UO stage 1, faculty PI research teams may have up to 50% of their approved personnel conduct work on campus or in the field at a given time.
-For groups with 4 or fewer people, the number of approved personnel permitted at one time will remain the same as in UO phase 0.5.
+Faculty PI research teams may have up to 50% of their approved personnel conduct work on campus or in the field at a given time, and PIs may round up to the nearest integer.
+For groups with 5 or fewer people, the number of approved personnel permitted at one time will be 3.

-To ensure physical distancing and to limit the total person density on campus, research spaces must provide at least 200 square feet per person for simultaneous occupancy (i.e., for 2 people to share one space, it must be greater than 400 square feet and be of a layout to support appropriate physical distancing).
+To ensure physical distancing and to limit the total person density on campus, research spaces must provide at least 150 feet2 per person for simultaneous occupancy (i.e., for 2 people to share one space, it must be greater than 300 feet2 and be of a layout to support appropriate physical distancing).

 Can plans include research activity during off-work hours?